 - Turn up the volume if it is too low.

 - Check that the connected device is playing back.

-- If you are connecting a computer to the headset, make sure the audio output setting of the computer is set for a Bluetooth device.
+- If you are connecting a computer to the headset, make sure the audio output on the computer is set for a Bluetooth device.

 - Pair the headset and the Bluetooth device again.

-- Check that the headphone cable is connected firmly.
+- When you use the supplied headphone cable, check that the headphone cable is connected firmly.

 - Restart the smartphone or the computer you use.